pmean/build-website/text/99/grants.md

 **Precise**.

 You should e**xplain your primary objective briefly and succinctly**.
 Use a single sentence, if possible.
-You don\'t want to ramble.
+You don't want to ramble.
 Also be sure to use clear and unambiguous language in your primary objective.

 **Prominent**.